cmhh/snzts/snzscrape/README.md

 # Web Scraper for Stats NZ Time Series Data

 This repository contains a small [sbt](https://www.scala-sbt.org/) project.
 Once compiled, it provides a simple command-line utility, written in Scala, which uses [Selenium](https://www.seleniumhq.org/) to automate the download of files from the [Stats NZ website](https://www.stats.govt.nz/large-datasets/csv-files-for-download/).
-Firefox is used throughout.
-You will need to download and install Firefox and [geckodriver](https://github.com/mozilla/geckodriver) yourself for this to work.
+Chrome is used throughout.
+You will need to download and install Chrome and [chromedriver](https://chromedriver.chromium.org/) yourself for this to work.

 The tool can be run from the sbt shell via: